Russian downturn hits Europe's beer makers

 Despite the Russian problems, Carlsberg said operating profit rose 6 percent to 3.6 billion Danish crowns in the second quarter, higher than the 3.43 billion profit consensus analyst forecast in a Reuters poll.

-Heineken's operating profit before one-time items grew 9.6 percent in the first half of the year to 1.454 billion euros (1.16 billion pounds), above the 1.367 billion poll consensus.
+Heineken's operating profit before one-time items grew 9.6 percent in the first half of the year to 1.454 billion euros ($1.93 billion), above the 1.367 billion poll consensus.

 Heineken said it saw slowing growth in the second half but that profit margin growth would be greater than forecast and it had already exceeded a target for cost savings.